 Dawn dish detergent is among the best dish soap for clean bits left in pans and grease.
-A small amount of Dawn Platinum cleans a whole sink of dishes with stubborn stuck-on bits easily with least scrubbing.
+A small amount of Dawn Platinum cleans a whole sink of dishes with stubborn stuck-on bits easily with the least scrubbing.
 Some people say it is safe to use for cats and dogs due to its mild scent mostly to eliminate fleas.

 But caution is key as to the amount to be used that should be pertinent with the dog’s age.
-There are great dog shampoos veterinarians approved and more effective than dish soap sometimes cheap is expensive in the long run because of intricacies of the pH balance of the dog’s coat and skin.
+There are great dog shampoos veterinarians approved and more effective than dish soap sometimes cheap is expensive in the long run because of the intricacies of the pH balance of the dog’s coat and skin.